brainconnect93/React-Todo/README.md

 # React-Todo

-## complete documentation is inside the reac todo folder
+## complete documentation is inside the react todo folder